-PETA’s shareholder resolutions are a powerful means of influencing the management, boards, and investors of companies engaged in animal testing and of encouraging those businesses to develop and implement non-animal test methods.
-Importantly, they can also open the door to discussions with companies’ upper management and top scientists.
+PETA’s shareholder resolutions have been a powerful means of influencing the management, boards, and investors of companies engaged in animal testing and of encouraging those businesses to develop and implement non-animal test methods.
+Importantly, they have also opened the door to discussions with companies’ upper management and top scientists.
 In response to PETA’s resolutions, a number of companies—such as Dow, DuPont, 3M, and other chemical, pharmaceutical, and medical device companies—have agreed to enter into regular, constructive dialogues with PETA scientists.

 Shareholder Resolutions and Animal Testing

 Over the years, PETA has obtained shares in companies by purchasing them or receiving them as donations from members and supporters.
-As partial owners of a publicly traded company, shareholders are entitled to bring resolutions to a vote during its annual meeting, and PETA does just that in order to encourage the company to replace animal testing with non-animal methods.
+As partial owners of a publicly traded company, shareholders are entitled to bring resolutions to a vote during its annual meeting.

 PETA’s first shareholder resolutions, in 1987, targeted cosmetics and household-product manufacturers that conducted animal tests.
-Since then, with the support of our members, we’ve filed shareholder resolutions covering many other animal-testing issues with dozens of companies, including many chemical and pharmaceutical giants.
+Since then, with the support of our members, we’ve filed shareholder resolutions covering many other animal-testing issues with dozens of companies.

 Some actions taken by companies as a result of discussions with PETA include the following: